jo-pol/dd-virus-scan/docs/index.md

-dd-workflow-step-virus-scan
+dd-virus-scan
 ===========================

-Workflow step for scanning datasets for virus before publishing
+Service for scanning Dataverse datasets for virus

 SYNOPSIS
 --------

-    dd-workflow-step-virus-scan { server | check }
+    dd-virus-scan { server | check }

 DESCRIPTION
 -----------

-Workflow step for scanning datasets for virus before publication.
+Service for scanning Dataverse datasets for virus.
 The service uses the `clamd` daemon for the actual scanning.
 The data files of the dataset will be streamed through the `clamd` deamon one by one.
 If no virus is found the resume status will be _"Success"_, otherwise _"Failure"_ with in the message the instantiated `resultPostiveMessageTemplate`.
 See the comments in the `config.yml` for details.